Billy Ngawini: Nice Rugby

 Ngawini signed with Rugby Nice Côte d'Azur Université-Racing (RNCA) in 2009.

 Italian Super 10

-After three hugely successful years with Rugby Club I Cavalieri Prato including a well publicised performance against Stade Francais in the Amlin Challenge Cup, Ngawini moved to Rugby Rovigo Delta as part of an extensive recruitment drive by the club.
+After three highly successful years with Rugby Club I Cavalieri Prato including a well publicised performance against Stade Francais in the Amlin Challenge Cup, Ngawini moved to Rugby Rovigo Delta as part of an extensive recruitment drive by the club.

 He quickly became a crowd favourite at Rugby Rovigo Delta, scoring 15 tries in his first season alone, winning the accolade of most tries scored in Italy in the 2013/14 season.

 Wicklow RFC

 For the 2017/2018 season he joined Irish Junior rugby team Wicklow Town RFC, playing in Leinster Division 1A, deploying his step alongside such greats as Dean H Leonard and Tommy O Donovan.
 Playing at scrum half and winger Billy scored many tries and received many many yellow cards.